What kind of agriculture businesses does Steward work with?

-Farmers and farming businesses practicing sustainable and regenerative agriculture, and who produce or raise food, commodities, or other products of high economic importance for direct sale.
-Steward funds projects that are:
+Regenerative agriculture businesses that produce or raise food, commodities, or other agricultural products of high economic importance for direct sale.
+This includes but is not limited to:

-- Sustainable — farming approaches that sustain farmers, resources, and communities.
+- Sustainable - holistic approaches that sustain working lands, natural resources, and local communities.

-- Appropriate — farming approaches that are fitting for a specific community, location, or operation.
+- Appropriate - right-sized and suitable for a specific community, location, or operation.

-- Equitable — farming systems and businesses that support marginalized groups and empower undeserved communities.
+- Equitable - systems and businesses that support underserved groups and empower communities.

 Steward supports agriculture in many forms and is committed to ensuring local communities can meet their basic needs.
 As a policy, Steward prioritizes funding food production.
 Secondary priorities include medicine, fuel, and fiber.
 Recreational or ornamental crops are less viable for Steward loans, however, this isn’t to say that Steward won’t fund sustainable flower farms or native plant nurseries.
 Instead, this indicates that when funds or staff capacity are limited, resources will be allocated to higher priority crops and production systems.